brain-image-library/bil_site/README.md

     python manage.py makemigrations
     python manage.py migrate
     python manage.py createsuperuser

+This is a pretty standard process for any django site.

+## Serving the Django Site

+Now you're ready to actually run the local server:

     python manage.py runserver

 If the server is successfully running, navigate your browser to 127.0.0.1:8000/ingest/index

+Now that you've created your virtual environment, you should usually only have to run these two commands in the future:

+    source bil_site_venv/bin/activate
+    python manage.py runserver

+Note: you only have to run the `source` command again if you open a different terminal or explicitly `deactivate`.

+## Updating the Site

+If you ever change the models, you'll likely have to re-run the migrate
+commands:

+    python manage.py makemigrations
+    python manage.py migrate